Jimdo/vault-unseal/README.md

 # ./vault-unseal --help
 Usage of ./vault-unseal:
-      --instance="http://127.0.0.1:8200": Vault instance to unlock -1, --oneshot[=true]: Only try once and exit after --sleep=30: How long to wait between sealed-state checks --tokens="": Tokens to try for unsealing the vault instance
+      --instance="http://127.0.0.1:8200": Vault instance to unlock -1, --oneshot[=false]: Only try once and exit after --sleep=30: How long to wait between sealed-state checks --tokens="": Tokens to try for unsealing the vault instance
 ```